-Web 2.0: from product to people-oriented acquisitions
+Web 2.0 M&A brand strategies: move to people-oriented acquisitions

 The strength of Microsoft’s core business allowed the company to redirect its trajectory and overcome the deepest difficulties.
-The arrival of Satya Nadella as CEO provided the company with a clear strategic ambition (mobile first, cloud first) which, through a new acquisition policy, whose value is based on obtaining resources and skills, has promoted an ecosystem (finally) integrated products and services, and dominance in the cloud space.
+The arrival of Satya Nadella as CEO provided the company with a clear strategic ambition (mobile first, cloud first) which, through a new acquisition policy whose value is based on obtaining resources and skills, has promoted an ecosystem with integrated products and services, and dominance in the cloud space.
 Bottom line: Microsoft’s return to relevance began with strong leadership.

-Acquisitions turn brand affinity into real moves
+Merger & Acquisitions turn brand strength into real moves

-We know that arenas break the constraints of traditional categories, freeing companies and brands to serve core consumer needs.
-A brand is ready to leap into new arenas and explore new avenues for growth when it has an integrated offering and a strong affinity with consumers.
-In the universe of the ‘Tech 4’ (Alphabet, Apple, Amazon, and Meta), acquisitions are the springboards that allow these leaps to be made.
+We know that Arenas break the constraints of traditional categories, freeing companies and brands to serve core consumer needs.
+A brand is ready to leap into new Arenas and explore new avenues for growth when it has an integrated offering and a strong affinity with consumers.
+In the universe of the ‘Tech 4’ (Alphabet, Apple, Amazon and Meta), acquisitions are the springboards that allow these leaps to be made.